NK952/CSD-215-DevJournal/Journal.md

 * AWS Organizations

 There are 3 ways to interact with AWS:

 **AWS Management Console:** A graphical interface with majority of the features offered by AWS.

+**AWS Command Line Interface:** Provides utilities that can be launched using a command line script in Linux, Mac or Windows.

+**Software Development Kits:** Provides packages used to access AWS in different programming languages.
+This is easy to use in existing applications and also allows you to create applications to deploy.

+## AWS Cloud Adoption Framework